publisha/publisha.github.io/pages/id2xml.md

 Save your work!

+<a class="video fancybox.iframe fa fa-film" title="XML and InDesign" href="https://www.youtube.com/embed/LdWvjWyLjeg?rel=0&amp;showinfo=0"> See a screencast to show XML Tagging with InDesign</a>

 ## Exporting the XML

 You can Export XML from the menu on the Structure pane or from the InDesign File>Export menu.